xiix0/scam/README.md

-You have no real enemies.
+You will have a long and boring life.